Boeing promises changes after getting poor grades in a government audit of manufacturing quality

 Southwest said it might have to reduce its growth, as it now expects to receive fewer Max jets than it planned because of Boeing’s struggles.

-Shares of Arlington, Virginia-based Boeing Co. fell more than 4% in afternoon trading.
+Shares of Arlington, Virginia-based Boeing Co. closed Tuesday down more than 4%.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.